Natural Wonders: Unveiling the Science Behind Aurora Borealis

 What causes the Northern Lights?
 As nature’s most spectacular light show, the aurora borealis is an unforgettable sight that’s shrouded in mystery.
 Colossal sheets of vividly colored light shimmy and dance across the night sky in locations near or within the Arctic Circle, from Siberia all the way to Iceland.
 How and why are they even there?

 A Scientific Marvel

 It’s easy to understand how legends have emerged in far-north countries, as attempts to explain this seemingly mystical phenomenon become creative.
 Despite their magical allure, there’s a scientific explanation behind the northern lights: Solar electrical particles collide with gas particles in the earth’s atmosphere, creating the visually breathtaking phenomenon.

-When magnetic fields on the sun get twisted together, they create sunspots, and particles escaping from these sunspot regions create something called solar wind.
+When magnetic fields on the sun get twisted together, they create sunspots, and particles escaping from these sunspot regions create something called the solar wind.
 After traveling 93 million miles to our planet, the solar wind is lured by the magnetic North and South Poles.
 The varying colors are caused by different gases in the earth’s atmosphere, says Dr. Don Hampton, Research Associate Professor of Space Physics at the Geophysical Institute of the University of Alaska at Fairbanks.

 A shade of greenish-yellow, the most common color visible during one of these light shows, is caused by solar particles colliding with oxygen in lower altitudes—up to 150 miles above the earth.
 A collision with oxygen at very high altitudes, over 180 miles above the earth, produces much rarer shades of red.
 A pinkish-red at the lower edges of the sheets of light is common, created by collisions with nitrogen particles.
 According to Hampton, a purplish glow is also seen when solar particles get charged by nitrogen at sunset.